hundlab/MAT/README.md

 ## Setup
 ### Windows
 1. Python 3.7 will need to be installed prior to seting up MAT.
-Python 3.7 can be downloaded from python.org, or installed via your package manager in linux.
+Python 3.7 can be downloaded from python.org.
 The x86-64 executable installer is reccommended, as the default install configuration will set python to open .py files by double clicking.
 If it is installed correctly opening a cmd or powershell window and typing py should start a python prompt.
     ![](./images/command_prompt_py.png)
 2. From a terminal window navigate to the folder where MAT has been downloaded.
     This can also be achieved by opening the MAT folder in File Explorer,